epetersen-lab/pifacedigital-web-api/README.md

 # PiFaceDigital-Web-API

 ## Description
-Web API for interacting with the PiFace Digital expansion board on Raspberry Pi, written in Python.
+Web API for interacting with the PiFaceDigital expansion board on Raspberry Pi, written in Python using Flask and Flask-RESTful.

 ## INPUTS

-Endpoints for retrieveing the state of the input pins.
+Endpoints for retrieving the state of the input pins.

 ### Get state of all inputs
 **URL** : `/api/inputs`
 **Method** : `GET`
-**Content example** : `{"0":"off","1":"off","2":"off","3":"off","4":"off","5":"off","6":"off","7":"off"}`
+**Content example** : `{"0":0, "1":0, "2":0, "3":0, "4":0, "5":0, "6":0, "7":0}`
 **Status code** :
 * 200 - Success